vippsas/vipps-woocommerce/README.md

 `WC_VIPPS_RECURRING_RETRY_DAYS`: (integer) default: 4

 The amount of days Vipps will retry a charge for before it fails.
-Documentation can be found [here](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/vipps-recurring-api/#charge-retries).
+See [Charge retries](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/vipps-recurring-api/#charge-retries) for more information.

 `WC_VIPPS_RECURRING_TEST_MODE`: (boolean) default: false